innovatorved/realtime-interview-copilot/README.md

 - **Frontend**: React, TypeScript, Next.js, Tailwind CSS, Shadcn/UI
 - **Desktop**: Electron
 - **APIs**: Current APIs used are Deepgram for transcription and Google Generative AI.
-Backend API is hosted on https://realtime-worker-api.innovatorved.workers.dev/
+Backend API is hosted on https://realtime-worker-api.innovatorved.workers.dev/ and https://realtime-worker-api-prod.vedgupta.in/

 ## Prerequisites